grafana/tempo/docs/tempo/website/operations/consistent_hash_ring.md

 **Available on:** Distributors
 **Path:** `/metrics-generator/ring`

 Unhealthy metrics-generators will cause writes to fail.
-If the metrics-generator is really gone forget immediately!
+If the metrics-generator is really gone, forget it immediately.

 #### Compactor
 **Available on:** Compactors